 Hey, Bostonites and visitors!
 Thinking about hitting the slopes this winter?
 Well, Boston's abundance of snow and its proximity to New Hampshire's White Mountains make it an ideal city for those who love winter sports.
-Boston's surrounding mom-and-pop ski areas offer mellow slopes for beginner skiers and snowboarders, as well as nighttime tubing fun.
+Boston's surrounding mom-and-pop ski areas and hotels offer mellow slopes for beginner skiers and snowboarders, as well as nighttime tubing fun.
 Venture a little further (within a two-hour drive) for a family weekend getaway or to enjoy a variety of terrain for all levels of skiers and riders.
 If you plan on being a weekend regular at a particular resort, purchase a season's pass.
 Most areas offer seasonal deals for individuals, students, and families, and young kids can usually ski for free.

 Blue Hills Ski Area—the closest downhill ski area to Boston—is just 17 miles away via I-93.
 You can even take the T—just hop on the commuter rail to the Route 128 station, then arrange for a Canton Town taxi or an Uber to pick you up and drop you back off at the end of the day.
 While Blue Hills Ski area only offers 12 trails and 309 vertical feet, the tickets are affordable and the learn-to-ski and ride programs make it a perfect hill for the kids.